 Developers must submit an application to the city in the format they proscribe.
 All applications and any documents related to the competitive selection process shall be made available for public inspection upon request.

-Upon selection, the city will provide a commitment letter (template provided by OHFA) that specifies the amount of FHAct50 funds it is committing to the development and proof of leveraged market rate units.
+Upon selection, the city will provide a commitment letter that specifies the amount of FHAct50 funds it is committing to the development and proof of leveraged market rate units.

 The city is responsible for: